-The university owns land on both sides of this

-busy boulevard, and development along the Franklin Boulevard edge is highly visible to the public.
-It is the primary automobile entrance to the university and often provides the first (and sometimes only) impression of the university for visitors and community members.
+The University owns land on both sides of this busy boulevard, and development along the Franklin Boulevard edge is highly visible to the public.
+It is the primary automobile entrance to the university and often provides the first (and sometimes the only) impression of the university for visitors and the general public.
 Every opportunity should be taken to improve the visual qualities of this area and convey the university's public role, mission, and history.